Multi-purpose stadium: Criticisms

-The suburban locales of many multipurpose stadiums (as well as other sport-specific stadiums also built there) were also a focal point for criticism.
+The suburban locales of many multipurpose stadiums (as well as other sport-specific stadiums also built there) were also a focal point of criticism.
 Choosing a suburb over a city core was meant to take advantage of lower land values and new freeways.
 Suburbs were often poorly serviced by public transit, and when coupled with the trend of personal transportation shifting from public transit to private cars in the mid-20th century, meant that many of the stadiums of that period (multipurpose or sport-specific) were surrounded by large parking lots.
-In some in suburban locales, hospitality, entertainment, and shopping facilities were often non-existent due to lacking the supporting population or municipality zoning restrictions.
-Suburban stadiums fell out of favor by the 1990s, in light of the growing trend of "walkable urbanism" as teams sought to return to the city core where they could develop or take advantage of existing hospitality in order to grow their fanbase.
-Many teams also relocated to where they could control mixed-use development around their new stadium; in a reversal of the above trend of teams moving away from suburbs, the Atlanta Braves left Turner Field for SunTrust Park.
+In some suburban locales, hospitality, entertainment, and shopping facilities were often non-existent due to lacking the supporting population or due to municipality zoning restrictions.
+Suburban stadiums fell out of favor by the 1990s, in light of the growing trend of "walkable urbanism", as teams sought to return to the city core where they could develop or take advantage of existing hospitality in order to grow their fanbase.
+Many teams also relocated to where they could control mixed-use development around their new stadium.
+Contrary to the above trend of teams moving away from suburbs, the Atlanta Braves left Turner Field for SunTrust Park.

-Often the suburban stadium was often not located in the municipality that the team purportedly represented, and in some cases the stadium were built across a state border.
-An instance of this was Giants Stadium, which primarily hosted football, but was also an association football stadium at times; its primary tenants (New York Giants and New York Jets were nominally based in New York City, but Giants Stadium was neither in New York City or even New York State, instead being built in the Meadowlands of East Rutherford, New Jersey.
-As a result then-Governor Mario Cuomo would not attend any games at Giants Stadium (instead choosing to attend the home games of the Buffalo Bills as they were "New York State's only team" in the NFL).
+Often the suburban stadium was not located in the municipality that the team purportedly represented, and in some cases the stadium was over a state border.
+An instance of this was Giants Stadium, which primarily hosted football, but was also an association football stadium at times.
+Its primary tenants, the New York Giants and New York Jets, were nominally based in New York City, but Giants Stadium was neither in New York City or even New York State.
+Instead, it was in the Meadowlands of East Rutherford, New Jersey.
+As a result, then-Governor Mario Cuomo would not attend any games at Giants Stadium (instead choosing to attend the home games of the Buffalo Bills as they were "New York State's only team" in the NFL).
 A similar criticism applied to Giants Stadium's replacement, MetLife Stadium.